chirpstack/chirpstack-gateway-bridge/docs/content/gateway/multitech.md

 * [Product documentation page](http://www.multitech.net/developer/products/multiconnect-conduit-platform/)

-After completing these steps, you will have a Multitech Conduit running both the packet-forwarder and LoRa Gateway bridge.
-The packet-forwarder will forward the UDP data to `localhost:1700` and the LoRa Gateway Bridge will forward this data over MQTT to a MQTT broker.
+After completing these steps, you will have a Multitech Conduit running both the packet-forwarder and ChirpStack Gateway Bridge.
+The packet-forwarder will forward the UDP data to `localhost:1700` and the ChirpStack Gateway Bridge will forward this data over MQTT to a MQTT broker.

 There are two different Multitech Conduit firmware versions: mLinux and AEP.